aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness_config_seqnum.md

 ## Resource `RandomnessConfigSeqNum`

-If this seqnum is smaller than a validator local override, the on-chain <code>RandomnessConfig</code> will be ignored.
-Useful in a chain recovery from randomness stall.
+If this seqnum is smaller than a validator local override, the on&#45;chain <code>RandomnessConfig</code> will be ignored.<br/> Useful in a chain recovery from randomness stall.

 <pre><code>struct RandomnessConfigSeqNum has drop, store, key<br/></code></pre>